Skip to main content

 To configure the connector, you will need to define a set of properties specified below.

-To be able to authenticate, the connector must be able to validate the server’s SSL certificate chain.
-If the certificate has been generated from a custom authoritative certification, you need to root and intermediate certificate in SYNC service setting sync.ssl.trust.trustStore.
+To be able to authenticate, the connector must be able to validate the server’s TLS certificate chain.
+If the certificate has been generated from a custom authoritative certification, you need to set the Root and intermediate certificate in SYNC service setting sync.ssl.trust.trustStore.

 image-20250624-151052.png